abheekd/vet-clinic-appointment-management-system/README.md

 1. Adding a pet - DONE (FE, BE)
 2. Adding a vet - DONE (FE, BE)
 3. Scheduling an appointment for a pet - DONE (FE, BE)
-4. Cancellation of an appointment,
+4. Cancellation of an appointment - DONE (FE, BE)
 4. Displaying a list of appointments for a pet,
 4. Displaying a list of appointments for a vet.